Han-Cao/collapse-bubble/README.md

 **1. VCF**:

-The output VCF is not sorted and has merged variants and genotypes.
-Similar SVs are merged into the most common one.
-The following fields of the merged SV are added:
+The output VCF (unsorted) merges similar SV records and genotypes into one representative SV, which is selected by the one with highest frequency.
+Moreover, the following `INFO` fields are added to the merged record:

-- `INFO/ID_LIST`: comma-separated list of variants merged into this variants
+- `INFO/ID_LIST`: comma-separated list of SVs merged into this SV
 - `INFO/TYPE`: type of variant (SNP, MNP, INS, DEL, INV, COMPLEX)
-- `INFO/REFLEN`: len(ref)
+- `INFO/REFLEN`: len(REF)
-- `INFO/SVLEN`: len(alt) - len(ref)
+- `INFO/SVLEN`: len(ALT) - len(REF)

 For example:
 ```